 - discuss the situation again when both parties are calm

-Some adults may smack children under their care in anger or frustration and report feelings of guilt afterwards and how they felt as though they lost control.
+We recognise that some adults may smack children under their care in anger or frustration and report feelings of guilt afterwards and how they felt as though they lost control.
 Children learn and model behaviour from those around them, hitting a child might teach the child that violence is acceptable, and is a far cry from the respect mentioned earlier.
-Parenting is a very difficult job, and we know that many parents want to find alternative approaches to discipline rather than smacking.
+Parenting is a very difficult job, and we know that many parents want to find alternative approaches to dealing with difficult behaviour rather than smacking.
 If you feel you are losing control, walk away and remove yourself from the situation to calm down, then you can deal with the situation more clearly.
-It is important to note that smacking is illegal in Scotland and Wales.

 Strategies that may help

 Plenty of positive attention: Praising positive behaviour by being specific and ignoring minor naughtiness will encourage a child to seek positive attention.

 Mum: “It was so helpful to me that you played so nicely with your brother while I answered the phone.
 Look how happy you have made him.
 Thank you.”

 Star charts and rewards: Help teach your child the concept of delayed gratification.
 Your child learns that good behaviour can have positive consequences.